grafana/loki/docs/sources/clients/promtail/configuration.md

 }
 ```

-You an leverage [pipeline stages](pipeline_stages) if, for example, you want to parse the JSON log line and extract more labels or change the log line format.
+You can leverage [pipeline stages](pipeline_stages) if, for example, you want to parse the JSON log line and extract more labels or change the log line format.

 ### heroku_drain